Enhance your teaching degree with the ESL Teacher Endorsement

 - Potential job outcomes: ESL Teaching Endorsement

-This ISBE endorsement allows certified teachers to teach English as a second language (ESL).
+This ISBE ESL endorsement allows certified teachers to teach English as a second language (ESL) pre-K-12.

-Coursework focuses on language and culture, English as a second language (ESL) teaching methods, language assessment, and more.
+Your coursework will focus on language and culture, English as a second language (ESL) teaching methods, language assessment, and more.
+Your endorsement can be added at any grade level even if the underlying teaching endorsement on the PEL is a different grade range.

 ESL Endorsement program requirements